Maghwyn/supervision-service/README.md

 Then run the following to add the user into the sudo group `usermod -aG sudo <yourUsername>` and logout the root user.\
 Login as `<yourUSername>` and install git with `sudo apt-get -y install git`.
 We also recommend to install python3-venv with `sudo apt-get -y install python3-venv`.

-WARNING : If you're on python 3.7 or lower, this script will not work as psutil installation will fail.
-A simple solution if you do not want to upgrade your python version in your machine is to first install curl with `sudo apt-get -y install curl` and install pyenv-installer with `sudo curl https://pyenv.run | bash` from [pyenv-installer](https://github.com/pyenv/pyenv-installer). \
+NOTE : We used python 3.10 for this project, if you wish to use it without upgrading the python version in your machine, you can first install curl with `sudo apt-get -y install curl` and install pyenv-installer with `sudo curl https://pyenv.run | bash` from [pyenv-installer](https://github.com/pyenv/pyenv-installer). \
 You will then need to echo the following to .bashrc and .profile :
 ```sh
 echo export PYENV_ROOT="$HOME/.pyenv" >> ~/.bashrc &&